 Beanie hats are popular among both men and women.
-They can be worn as part of a casual outfit or as part of more formal attire.
+They can be worn as part of a casual outfit or more formal attire.
 Many people also use them for sports such as skiing and snowboarding.
 In this tutorial, I will show you how to crochet a simple beanie hat for adults.
-If you want to make one for a young child I recommend a foundation chain of 35 instead of the 47 I am using here.
+If you want to make one for a young child, I recommend a foundation chain of 35 instead of the 47 I am using here.

 Note that I recently posted another free crochet pattern you might be interested in Crochet Bikini pattern and tutorial

 - 1 Material List to make a beanie hat:

 - 2 Crochet a Basic Beanie Hat video tutorial

 - 3 Step 1: Make a foundation chain of 47

 - 4 Step 2: Make 46 half-double crochet.
 (HDC)

 - 5 Step 3: make HDC in the back loops only.